Tax information, hints and news. Exclusive for overseas property investors and owners.

 Which expenses can you deduct from your rental income to reduce your taxable base?

 Note: Depending on the country you are filing a return in and your circumstances, the expenses you can claim will differ.
-To ensure you are claiming all available expenses for your property, speak to our tax advisors.
+To ensure you are claiming all available expenses for your property, speak to our property tax advisors.

 You can use almost every cost related to the rental of your property to reduce your taxable base or even declare a loss: